-With Transport for London's refusal to reissue a private hire licence for Uber in London, panicked customers are seeking alternatives already.
+For the second time in two years, Transport for London has refused to reissue a private hire licence for Uber in London, panicking customers into seeking alternatives already.

 However, that doesn't mean passengers are willing to take chances.
-They are already searching for details on rival taxi services, such as Hailo and Lyft in the hope that they could fill the gap.
+They are already searching for details on rival taxi services, such as Free Now and Lyft in the hope that they could fill the gap.

 Lyft is a very similar service to Uber in the US.
 In fact, many of its taxi drivers are also registered with Uber too, so pick up clients who request a ride from either company.

 However, while Uber expanded globally, Lyft is yet to catch up.

 It covers many cities in the States, but not the UK.
 Sorry.

 Let's hope Uber is successful with its appeal.
 Or you'll have to find alternatives, including utilising London's fine black cab service again.